Everything Apple announced in its WWDC keynote - 9to5Mac

 Apple Silicon transition

-Apple concluded today’s event by officially confirming its plans to shift from Intel processors in the Mac to its own ARM-based Apple Silicon.
-This shift has been rumored for a while now, and Apple officially outlined what it all means for the Mac at WWDC today.
+Apple concluded the WWDC event by officially confirming its plans to shift from Intel processors in the Mac to its own ARM-based Apple Silicon.
+This shift has been rumored for a while now, and Apple officially outlined what it all means for the Mac.

 Apple emphasized that using Apple Silicon in the Mac will bring improved GPU, high-performance storage, improved efficiency, and much more.
 The company is in the process of designing a family of Mac processors specifically for the Mac hardware lineup.
 This will mean a common architecture across all of Apple’s product lineups.